Papahana/PrivateVPN/README.rst

      Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0

 Use this command to generate your pair of keys, if you use RSA 4096 they will be more secure.
-There is no need to enter data in the following prompt.
+There is no need to enter data in the following prompt and you can leave the password empty.

 .. code-block:: bash

      ssh-keygen -t rsa -b 4096

-You can leave the password empty.

 The Public Key goes on the server.
-Run this command to create the folder for the Publi Key.
+Run this command as non root user to create the folder for the Publi Key.

 .. code-block:: bash